groupoid/henk.ex/README.md

     lst = list/1.
     functorArg = type/1.

-Here is mix of dependance of concrete types and partially constructed:
+Here is mix of dependence of concrete types and partially constructed:

     mixed(T,A) = product(A,any,sum(T,list(T)),product/3,fun/2,functor(list/1)).